zomerfeld/2by2/replit.md

 ### Storage Architecture
 - Migrated from PostgreSQL to JSON file storage for Replit free tier
-- Data persisted in `data.json` with automatic initialization
+- Data persisted in `data.json` with automatic initialization from template
+- Template file `data.template.json` provides structure for new installations
+- User data excluded from Git via `.gitignore` for privacy
 - Maintains all functionality without external database dependencies